Students complete a design or artistic rendition and then submit it virtually.

 Guiding Questions for this Activity

-Is there a main question being answered by the lesson?
-Sometimes not directly.
-The question may be as abstract as how would one artistically interpret the given context.
+The questions may be as abstract as how would one artistically interpret the given context.

 Activity Outline and Procedure